 I’ve been reading through Baudrillard’s The Precession of Simulacra this week.
 Two really brief sketches from that paper: The first is the relationship between Disneyland and America.
 Disneyland is an extreme of images, facades, fantasy, under which there is no reality.
 And there does’t have to be.
 It’s an amusement park, we can acknowledge that it is phantasmagorical, plays of surface.
 Baudriallard says that we need Disneyland in order to save the reality principle of America in general.
 Amusement parks, spectacles, those far extremes of showmanship and fantasy, they create a contrast to everyday life and space.
 Because of the contrast, we can feel that we live in a real place.
 A real place is a place that precedes the images made of it.
 A real place is not prefabricated.
 A real place has no goals, a simulated place is striving to fulfill an image already made of itself.
 To be honest, a lot of our world does shape itself around images, around aspirations which are actually most clearly articulated in the fantasy space of an amusement park.
 Or, more recently, in the algorithmic churn of a social media feed.
 But Disney is such an obvious exaggeration of that logic that we don’t see it as operating like or even being the model for everyday life.
 We can call it fantastical, extreme, light amusement.

 The second sketch is from another section of the piece dealing with the “discovery” of the Tasaday tribe in the Philippines.
 The way Baudrillard characterizes this is that this tribe was found, some ethnologists talked with them for a while, and then, the ethnologists pleaded that the Tasaday be returned to an isolated section of the jungle and no further attempts be made to be in contact with them.
 He thinks of the Tasaday as scape-goats for all of ethnology.
-As in, ethnology is validated by the presence of a pure, unstudied group out there is the wild.
+As in, ethnology is validated by the presence of a pure, unstudied group out there in the wild.
 Why does this validate ethnology?
 Similar to Disneyland, the Tasaday become an extreme or hyperreal case, an artificial construct that can be held up as the model of what ethnology studies.
 That the ethnologists who study isolated tribes would want a group to be quarantined in the “glass coffin” of hermetic isolation becomes a model of scientific objectivity.
-They is a “pure” specimen out there in the jungle.
+There is a “pure” specimen out there in the jungle.
 This secures the objectivity of science because it creates the ultimate model of an untampered with specimen.

 But now they aren’t people, a social unit, whatever, they are the unstudied subjects of ethnology.
 And none of this matters to them, but it matters to us, because it validates the ethnological gaze.
 It validates the museumification of social dynamics, looking at people as distanced subjects with the total isolation of this tribe in the forest as the extreme case.
 And then that gaze is given life and is free to roam around looking at all sorts of other social situations.